AshwinSivakumar/DrugXplorer/README.md

 ```

 ## Configuring Backend
-Following cloning this repository, head to the `base_code.py` file in the Web application folder.
+Following cloning this repository, head to the `base_code.py` file in the `WebApplication` folder.
 We adopt the backend LLM framework from [Mistral AI](https://mistral.ai/).
 The instructions to generate your own API key is available in this [link](https://docs.mistral.ai/getting-started/quickstart/).
 Locate to the following code snippet in this file and paste the API key in the required lines.

 ```python
 os.environ["MISTRAL_API_KEY"] = "" #Insert API key here.